ImranPanjwani/codeschool-demo/README.md

 # codeschool-demo
-A sample repository to test concepts in code school
+A sample repository to test concepts learnt in code school